Lebesgue Covering Theorem and level sets of continuous functions: Preliminaries

 For the convenience of the reader we recall some facts regarding the Hausdorff convergence.
 Let $(X, d)$ be a metric space.
 By $\mathfrak{C}(X)$ we denote the family of all compact and nonempty subsets of $X$.
+For $A, B \in \mathfrak{C}(X)$ we define the Hausdorff distance between $A$ and $B$ as follows.
+Let

-It is well-known result that the space $\mathfrak{C}(X)$ equipped with the Hausdorff metric is compact provided that the space $X$ is compact.
+It is well known that $(\mathfrak{C}(X), d_H)$ is a metric space that is compact provided $X$ is compact.
+By default, the convergence of nonempty compact sets is always understood in the Hausdorff sense.
 Furthermore, the following observation can be easily deduced from the definition of the Hausdorff distance.

-\begin{obs} Let $(X, d)$ be a metric space and let there be given a sequence of sets $A_n \in \mathfrak{C}(X)$ convergent to some set $A \in \mathfrak{C}(X)$ in Hausdorff sense.
-Then, \begin{enumerate} \item for every sequence of points $a_n \in A_n$ that converges to a point $a$, it follows that $a \in A$; \item for every $a \in A$, there exists a sequence of points $a_n \in A_n$ that converges to $a$; \item every sequence of points $a_n \in A_n$ has a subsequence convergent to some point $a \in A$. \end{enumerate} \end{obs}
+\begin{obs} Let $(X, d)$ be a metric space and let there be given a sequence of sets $A_n \in \mathfrak{C}(X)$ convergent to some set $A \in \mathfrak{C}(X)$.
+Then, \begin{enumerate}[label=(\roman*)] \item for every sequence of points $a_n \in A_n$ that converges to a point $a$, it follows that $a \in A$; \item for every $a \in A$, there exists a sequence of points $a_n \in A_n$ that converges to $a$; \item every sequence of points $a_n \in A_n$ has a subsequence convergent to some point $a \in A$. \end{enumerate} \end{obs}